arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are the types of Divorce Records available in Arizona?

 The critical components of a divorce record in Arizona are a divorce decree, a divorce certificate, and accompanying documents generated during the divorce proceeding.
-Custody agreement and property settlement are accompanying documents of significance in Arizona.
+Custody agreements and property settlements are essential documents in Arizona.

 A divorce decree is a summary document that represents a court ruling on a divorce case.
 The signature of the presiding judge on the document says that the divorce is finalized.
 The record also contains court decisions on child custody, visitation arrangements, division of assets and liabilities, spousal maintenance, restraining orders, and other resolutions concerning the divorce.

-In Arizona, the divorcing parties can agree on the issues mentioned above.
-The parties put it into writing as a ‘consent decree’ and present it to the presiding judge.
+If the divorcing parties reach an agreement, the issues are put into writing as a 'consent decree' and presented to the presiding judge.
 A divorce decree is binding on both parties.
 Copies of the decree are issued only to the involved parties.

 How Do I Get Divorce Records in Arizona?

 Divorce records are a subset of Superior Court records.
-Therefore the same rule applies to access any court record in Arizona.
-All records of cases handled by the Superior Court are maintained at the court clerk’s office.
-Access to a divorce record can mean viewing or obtaining copies.
-Interested parties can visit the Superior Court Clerk’s office, where the divorce was finalized to get information about the case of interest.
+Therefore, the same rule applies to accessing any court record in Arizona.
+All records of cases handled by the Superior Court are maintained at the court clerk's office.
+Access to a divorce record may mean viewing or obtaining copies.
+Interested parties may also visit the Superior Court Clerk's office, where the divorce was finalized, to get information about the case of interest.

 Use the AZ Courts Locator to determine the address of the court of interest.
-Counties like Maricopa and Phoenix, also offer online court access and requests modes other than in-person.
+Counties like Maricopa and Phoenix also offer online court access and request modes other than in-person.
 Some other counties do not.
-It is best to confirm from the court clerk before making a request.
+It is best to confirm with the court clerk before making a request.

 The Supreme Court of Arizona maintains an online database of court records for Supreme Court cases and Superior Court cases known as eAccess.
 Again, not all counties have their records on the database.
-Use the complete listing of Superior Court Clerk’s offices to determine which county has online access. eAccess provides a 24-hour service to requesters for a fee.
-To search for a record, have the names of the divorced parties, the case ID, and the county where the event took place.
-Interested persons can also access court records through the Public Access case Lookup.
-Please note that divorce courts containing adoption or juvenile information are not open to the public.
+Use the complete listing of Superior Court Clerk's offices to determine which county has online access. eAccess provides a 24-hour service to requesters for a fee.
+To search for a record, have the names of the divorced parties, the case ID, and the county where the event occurred.
+Interested persons may also access court records through the Public Access case Lookup.
+Divorce courts containing adoption or juvenile information are not open to the public.

-The Arizona State Library, Archives,& Public Records keeps court records older than 50 years.
+The Arizona State Library, Archives,& Public Records keeps court records that are older than 50 years.
 The location of the library is at:

 Records Management Center